 So far, all we've done is multiply two binomials and abbreviate the coefficients in the product so we can write it as a trinomial.
 You know what they say: three nomials are better than two.

 To factor by grouping, we need to think about doing the above process backwards.
 Instead of using b to abbreviate something, we're given the polynomial ax2 + bx + c and asked to find out what b is abbreviating.
 We want to break b up into two numbers, but not any two numbers.
 We want two numbers that we can use to factor by grouping.
 The Oracle is closed on Tuesdays, so we need to find a different way to figure out which two to use.

 The factors pt and sr multiply to give ac, and add to give b.
-Those are the numbers we'll find when we follow the textbook rule for factoring by grouping, which says to look for the numbers that multiply to give ac and add to give b.
+Those are the numbers we'll find when we follow the textbook rule for factoring by grouping, which says to look for the numbers that multiply to ac and add up to b.

 This we can factor by grouping:

 px(rx + t) + s(rx + t) =

 (px + s)(rx + t)

 We have now factored the polynomial.
 Whew, what a workout.